popey456963/CLWO-Jailbreak-rules/Rules for guards.md

 * Give warning shots to non threatening actions of prisoners.
 (A warning shot should not deal more than ~34 damage)

+***

-non threatening examples [list] []Slight movement when told to freeze []Slight head movement when told to face x []1 step to much forward when told to freeze on the line. []Accidental stand up in crouch walking []Strafing a bit out of line when following warden (bhop) [/list] []
+## non threatening examples
+* Slight movement when told to freeze
+* Slight head movement when told to face x
+* 1 step to much forward when told to freeze on the line.
+* Accidental stand up in crouch walking
+* Strafing a bit out of line when following warden (bhop)

+##threatening examples
+* Bhopping around in a stack when told to freeze
+* Strafing too much out of line when following warden

+***

-threatening examples [list] []Bhopping around in a stack when told to freeze []Strafing too much out of line when following warden [/list] * Do not be AFK for multiple rounds.
+* Do not be AFK for multiple rounds.

 * Do not speak over warden.

-[]As a general rule guards should never be on walls/obstacles/fences/railings. [list] Notes:[]Walls surrounding the map are fine, this to allow sniping positions. [/list] * You must have left armory before 9:30.
+* As a general rule guards should never be on walls/obstacles/fences/railings. [list] Notes:[]Walls surrounding the map are fine, this to allow sniping positions. [/list] * You must have left armory before 9:30.

 * You are not allowed to to play mini games at all. (not on free days not on LR, never). (only exception is when a warden orders you to compete in a game against a prisoner, or if there is a rebeller hiding inside the game)